 Lack of Sleep: The Original Upper?

 Granted, these sorts of studies take place in a lab.
-As Killgore (of Harvard) pointed out, “filling out a simple mood scale is not the same as getting into a heated argument with your partner, hearing that a family member has passed, or getting giddy when joking with friends about a shared experience.”
+As Killgore (of Arizona and Harvard) pointed out, “filling out a simple mood scale is not the same as getting into a heated argument with your partner, hearing that a family member has passed, or getting giddy when joking with friends about a shared experience.”

 The prevailing evidence of sleep deprivation as a mood-booster, however, comes from a real-world environment: the hospital.
 A substantial proportion of patients with major depression exhibit “fast-acting alleviation of depressed mood in response to total or selective sleep deprivation,” according to the 2011 study.
 The antidepressant effect isn’t permanent.
 In fact, it reverses once people make up the sleep they missed.